limistah/go-unix/README.md

-# gounix
+# go-unix
 This project is an attempt to provide a Unix tools implementation using Golang.

-The goal is to help solidify the usage of Golang within unix systems and improve the understanding on the features offered by Golang
+The goal is to help solidify the usage of Golang within Unix systems and improve the understanding of the features offered by Golang